8bitai/gpu-parking-tax/README.md

 ## Phase 1 Telemetry Data

-The raw Phase 1 telemetry (18 days, 335,267 idle samples from 14 H100 GPUs) totals ~6.8 GB of daily CSV files and is not included in this repository.
+The raw Phase 1 telemetry (18 days, 335,267 idle samples from 14 H100 GPUs) totals ~6.8 GB of daily CSV files.
 The precomputed Phase 1 results in `analysis/results/phase1_results.json` contain all statistics reported in the paper.
-Contact the authors if you need access to the raw telemetry.
+Contact the authors for raw telemetry access.

 ## License